MAIA WV, MAIA S2 and ILS

 The acquisition of georeferenced photos is complementary to a topographic survey on field; different GCPs (Ground Control Point), that are visible on photographs, are measured by GNSS system or Total Station with high accuracy, due to optimize the bundle adjustment process, georeference the 3D model and insert it in a geodetic reference system.
 If a portion of the area is not suitable for photogrammetric survey, a topographic survey is done and data are lately integrated in the point cloud due to produce a complete model of the entire area.

 SAL Engineering presents MAIA, the multispectral camera that provides simultaneous acquisition of high-resolution images at different wavelengths in the visual (VIS) and near infrared (NIR) regions.
-It is designed to be used on-board remotely piloted aircraft systems and on-board aircraft, as well as having several terrestrial uses.
+It is designed to be used onboard remotely piloted aircraft systems or aircraft, as well as having several terrestrial uses.